 This is a condition whereby abnormal return of gastric contents into the oesophagus occurs.
 It may present with a burning sensation that runs behind the chest or throat commonly known as heart-burn.
 Some may experience regurgitation which is a bitter or sour taste backing up in the throat or mouth.
 The feeling can lasts for a few minutes or a few hours and is often encountered after taking a heavy meal.
 Symptoms such as pain, hoarseness of voice and cough may be present in some patients as well.

 It is important to monitor and manage your symptoms of GERD.
-It may lead to serious complica-tions such as inflammation of the oesophagus, narrowing or obstruction of the oesophagus (esophageal stricture) and bleeding if left untreated.
-The initial treatment for GERD is lifestyle mod-ification which include dietary adjustments, raising the head of the bed and a change in eating and sleeping habits.
+It may lead to serious complications such as inflammation of the oesophagus, narrowing or obstruction of the oesophagus (oesophageal stricture) and bleeding if left untreated.
+The initial treatment for GERD is lifestyle modification which includes dietary adjustments, raising the head of the bed and a change in eating and sleeping habits.
 Medical treatments (antacids, proton pump inhibitors) may be added as well.
 If these measures are not effective in managing GERD, a surgical approach can be considered.

 Laparoscopic fundoplication is the standard surgical treatment for GERD.
 It is a keyhole operation that requires 3 to 4 tiny incisions and use the upper part of the stomach to wrap around the lower end of the esophagus to tighten the closing mechanism.